SoftwareAG/c8y-docs/content/web-sdk-for-plugins/tab-plugin.md

 ![Contact tab](/images/plugins/contact.png)

-In order to achieve this goal you need to do the following steps:
+In order to achieve this goal you must do the following steps:

 * Create a plugin.
 * Declare the plugin on the imports list of the [application manifest](/web-sdk-for-plugins/concepts/#application-manifest).